Renters’ Rights Bill guide

 • Upfront rents will be capped at one month in advance.

 Note: Existing agreements made before the Bill becomes law will have a transition period.
-Rents already paid in advance are unlikely to be required to be refunded, but future payments may need to comply with the new rules.
+Rents already paid in advance are unlikely to be required to be refunded, but future payments will need to comply with the new rules.

 Private Rented Sector Ombudsman

-All landlords will be legally required to join a new Private Rented Sector Ombudsman.
+All landlords will be legally required to join a new Private rented sector ombudsman.
 This body will:

 • Handle tenant complaints quickly, fairly, and cost-effectively.